cerb/cerb.github.io/_guides/integrations/facebook/facebook.md

 ---
 title: Integrate with Facebook
 excerpt: A step-by-step guide for integrating Cerb and Facebook.
+summary: This page provides a comprehensive guide on integrating Facebook with Cerb.
+  It outlines the steps to create a Facebook app, set up a Facebook service in Cerb, and link a connected account to Facebook.
+The guide also details how to create connected accounts for Facebook Pages and utilize these accounts in bot behaviors within Cerb.
+  By following these instructions, users can leverage Facebook's full API to automate tasks using Cerb's bot functionalities.
 permalink: /guides/integrations/facebook/
 layout: integration
 topic: Integrations